rcl-ssl/docs/containers/aci.md

 - This is a minimalist configuration file, you can amend it with additional configuration to meet your requirements

 - Replace ``myaci.example.com`` with your own custom domain name.
 You must create a custom domain for your container group to use SSL/TLS.
-In your DNS provider, create a CNAME records that maps to the FQDN of your container group.
-Create a SSL/TLS certificate for the custom domain in the RCL SSL Portal using the [Azure DNS](../portal/azure-dns.md) or Azure [DNS SAN](../portal/azure-dns-san.md) option
+In your DNS provider, create a CNAME record that maps to the FQDN of your container group.
+Create a SSL/TLS certificate for your custom domain in the RCL SSL Portal using the [Azure DNS](../portal/azure-dns.md) or Azure [DNS SAN](../portal/azure-dns-san.md) option

 - RCL SSL DNS AutoRenew will auto generate folder names to store certificate files.
 In this case, for the domain ``myaci.example.com``, the full chain certificate and private key files are stored in a folder named ``myaci-example-com`` following a folder naming convention.
 For your domain, follow the [Folder Naming Convention](./docker.md#certificate-files) described in the link to set the folder name for your domain